Warranties are the foundation for any claim made under lemon law California.

 To reiterate, extended warranties and service contracts can come in all shapes and sizes.

 The coverage can range quite a bit and the fine print can be extremely tricky.
 As a general rule to live by when buying extended car warranties or service contracts, you are smart to get one that covers parts critical to the vehicles safety and functionality – such as the brakes, engine, transmission, steering, etc. Be very careful as you read the contract and make note of the exclusions.
+If you have any questions, you can always contact a lemon lawyer in California to help you understand the terms.

 On average, extended car service contracts normally cost between $350 – $700 per year.
 If the contract is drastically cheaper and makes a lot of bold promises, it’s probably too good to be true.